AHosseini/RPF/README.md

 - Hierarchical RPF is able to consider the diversity of users interests and items popularity using a hierarchical structure.

+- Item-Item RPF is a variant of RPF which is able to consider the effect of interaction of a user with an item on its future engagements with other items.

+- eXtended Item-Item RPF is an extension of IIRPF which uses metadata of items such as category, location or tags to infer the inter-item relations more efficiently.

-- A fast variational algorithm for inference on the proposed time-dependent model.
+- A fast variational algorithm for inference on the proposed time-dependent models.

 ## Data